-You can configure at most four WAN ports.
+You can configure multiple WAN ports for your network.
 Each WAN port can have its own WAN connection, providing link backup and load balancing.

 To complete WAN configuration, follow these steps:

 - 1) Configure the number of WAN ports. - 2) Configure the WAN connection.